Point system (driving): California

-Drivers who accumulate tickets for moving violations may be considered negligent operators and can lose their driving privilege.
+In California, drivers who accumulate tickets for moving violations may be considered negligent operators and can lose their driving privilege.
 Major offenses, such as hit and run, reckless driving, and driving under the influence (DUI), earn 2 points and remain on record for 13 years.
 Less serious offenses earn 1 point which remain for 39 months (3 years, 3 months).

 A driver is considered negligent if they accumulate: